|Teaching method||Contact hours|

 - analyse genetic segregations, including cases where genetic linkage occurs.

 The course is a mixture of in-class and online study.
 Information that is offered in lectures is also offered in the form of self-study material, so in principle, with some more difficulty, the course can also be followed as self-study.
+Note that it will still take about 20 hours per week to finish and that not all lectures will be recorded.

 - group discussion and presentations on issues concerning breeders' rights and patents;